MWang93/Prepare/ProductQuestion.md

 #### 14. Missing value
 Missing values due to due the self-selection bias in most cases. eg. Uber trips without rider review, not filling out profile information on a social network.

+#### 15. A/B test wins with significsant p-value, but you choose not to make the change
+- changes has cost: human labor costs, risk of bugs...
+- inferenrial statistics: if the sample size is very large, it's extremely likely to get a significant p-value, even if the effect is very samll.

+#### 16. Radomly split users?
+- eg. Uber with new UI, split users in same market, results will be influenced by competition, so test by market, so we need to match comparable markets in pair.
+- check for novelty efffect.